ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-15. A recently published paper presents a new layer for a new Bayesian neural network (BNN).
+Q. A recently published paper presents a new layer for a new Bayesian neural network (BNN).
 The layer behaves as follows.
 During the feed-forward operation, each of the hidden neurons $H_n , n ∈ 1, 2$ in the neural network (Fig. 3.10) may, or may not fire independently of each other according to a known prior distribution.

 <table align='center'>
 <tr>
 <td align="center">